ethaccount/Modular7702/README.md

 # Modular7702

-Using OpenZeppelin, create a contract account that complies with ERC-4337 and ERC-7579 and is compatible with 7702.
+A modular contract account designed for delegation by EOAs and compatible with EntryPoint v0.8.

 ## Foundry